karenying/blog.karenying.com/content/posts/2020-06-29--annoy-or-impress-your-coworkers-with-a-slack-bot-from-scratch.md

 My coworker, Ali, always forgets to eat lunch while working.
 Since we’re working remote, I wanted some sort of automated reminder message to ping him.
 Instead of using Slack’s native no-code solution, [Slack reminders](https://slack.com/help/articles/208423427-Set-a-reminder), I decided to build and deploy one from scratch because #QuarantineBoredom.

-Like any reasonable person, I Googled “slack bot tutorial”, “how to build a slack bot from scratch”, and read a plethora of tutorials before diving in.
+Like any reasonable person, I Googled "slack bot tutorial", "how to build a slack bot from scratch", and read a plethora of tutorials before diving in.
 I was interested in a **Node.js implementation** since that’s what I’m most familiar with.
 I also wanted a relatively straightforward configuration that didn’t require me to make 10 different accounts.

 I finally settled on this tutorial from [freeCodeCamp](https://www.freecodecamp.org/news/building-a-slackbot-with-node-js-and-slackbots-js/).
 This post will essentially be about how I took [Bolaji Ayodeji](https://www.freecodecamp.org/news/author/bolajiayodeji/)’s implementation and made it work for me.
 We’ll be coding a slack bot that sends messages at scheduled times.
 Unlike Ayodeji’s article, **users cannot interact with this bot.**